-If your industry satisfies those criteria, it may be possible to create a paid subscribed community.
-That said, subscribed communities are hard to create, and may be easier to develop after you’ve already built an online business based on some other type of product or service.
+If you answered, “yes”, it’s possible to create a paid subscribed community.
+That said, subscribed communities are hard to create, and are easier to develop once you’ve built an online business based on some other type of product or service.

-Still, if you do manage to get a community off the ground, the value of that community will grow through network effects—the larger the community becomes, the more valuable it becomes to everyone in it.
+Still, if you manage to get a community off the ground, the community’s value will grow through network effects—the larger the community becomes, the more valuable it becomes to everyone in it.

 Conclusion: How online businesses make money

-These are five common and accessible ways to increase revenue for online or small business owners.
-Some businesses rely primarily on one type of service or products—others use a mix.
+These are five common ways to increase revenue for online or small business owners.
+Some businesses rely primarily on one type of service or product—others use a mix.